Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fpKUYsg0WG0.md

 ### Transcript

-> hover pack drift isn't intentional or unintentional pretty sure it's unintentional but i also we don't probably don't know exactly why that is happening, so yeah please report on the kiwi site if you know exactly how to get it to happen
+> hover pack drift isn't intentional or unintentional pretty sure it's unintentional but I also we don't probably don't know exactly why that is happening, so yeah please report on the kiwi site if you know exactly how to get it to happen